BeGateway/virtuemart-payment-module/Readme.md

 *	Open _Components_->_VirtueMart_ and select the _Payment methods_.
 * Press _New_.
 *	Configure it
   * set _Logotype_ of the payment method.
-You can use either pre-loaded one with VISA and MasterCard logotypes or any own one which you have already uploaded via _Media Manager_ to the _images/stories/virtuemart/payment_ folder.
+You can use [this one](https://github.com/BeGateway/virtuemart-payment-module/raw/master/visa_mastercard_logos.png) with VISA and MasterCard logotypes or any own one which you have already uploaded via _Media Manager_ to the _images/stories/virtuemart/payment_ folder.
   * set _Payment Name_ to _Credit or debit card_
   * set _Sef Alias_ to _begateway_